maxiepax/vmw-logscrubber/README.md

 When you have your log bundle available, there is no need to unzip/untar any content, the tool will "dig" through a unlimited amount of nested tgz files to scrub the data.

-Flags available are:
+Flags available are: <br/>
--in "in-directory" # this is the directory of the logs you want to scrub.
+-in "in-directory" # this is the directory of the logs you want to scrub.<br/>
--out "out-directory" # this is a directory that will be created, and where your scrubbed logs will end up.
+-out "out-directory" # this is a directory that will be created, and where your scrubbed logs will end up.<br/>
--custom "jsonfile.json" (default custom.json) # if you want to add more key->value's to scrub other than MoREF, please see the included example json file.
+-custom "jsonfile.json" (default custom.json) # if you want to add more key->value's to scrub other than MoREF, please see the included example json file.<br/>
--url # if you don't want to use environment variables for the information required to connect to vCenter, use url with the format https://username:password@vcenter.rainpole.io/sdk
+-url # if you don't want to use environment variables for the information required to connect to vCenter, use url with the format https://username:password@vcenter.rainpole.io/sdk<br/>

 Environment variables:
 for security, if you dont want to store usernames and passwords in plain text, use the follow environment varaibles.